Conversion disorder: History

 There has been much recent interest in using functional neuroimaging to study conversion.
 As researchers identify the mechanisms which underlie conversion symptoms, it is hoped they will enable the development of a neuropsychological model.
 A number of such studies have been performed, including some which suggest the blood-flow in patients' brains may be abnormal while they are unwell.
-However, the studies have all been too small to be confident of the generalisability of their findings, so no neuropsychological model has been clearly established.
+The studies have all been too small to be confident of the generalisability of their findings, so no neuropsychological model has been clearly established.

 An evolutionary psychology explanation for conversion disorder is that the symptoms may have been evolutionarily advantageous during warfare.
 A non-combatant with these symptoms signals non-verbally, possibly to someone speaking a different language, that she or he is not dangerous as a combatant and also may be carrying some form of dangerous infectious disease.
-This can explain that conversion disorder may develop following a threatening situation, that there may be a group effect with many people simultaneously developing similar symptoms (as in mass psychogenic illness), and the gender difference in prevalence.
+This can explain that conversion disorder may develop following a threatening situation, that there may be a group effect with many people simultaneously developing similar symptoms, as in mass psychogenic illness, and the gender difference in prevalence.

-The Lacanian model accepts conversion disorder as a common phenomenon inherent in specific psychical structures.
-The higher prevalence of it among women is based on somewhat different intrapsychic relations to the body from those of typical males, which allows the formation of conversion symptoms.